parshvas25/Data_Processing/README.md

 First time usage of python libraries to pre-processing.
 Following Machine Learning Course on Udemy

 # First file contains the code to model a simple linear regression using numpy and matplotlib
+Firt time use of linear regression models in python code